 Hyderabad is also a hub of flourishing Telugu film industry.
 Ramoji Film City has emerged as a tourist attraction of late in the city for those interested in films.
 You can choose to visit that.

-Hyderabad is knows for pearl related works.
+Hyderabad is known for pearl related works.
 Anyone interested can buy pearl necklaces or ear rings or other ornamental pieces.
+Stay Overnight in Hyderabad.

-Day 4: Hampi: After breakfast start on a full day sightseeing tour of the ruins of Hampi.
+Start on a full day sightseeing tour of the ruins of Hampi after breakfast.

 Have lunch at a nice restaurant.
 Return to the hotel in the afternoon and check into your respective rooms.
 Overnight in Mysore.

-Day 7: Mysore: After beakfast, start full day sightseeing tour of Mysore.
+After breakfast, start full day sightseeing tour of Mysore.
 Go on to explore Srirangapatnam and Devaraja Market.
-Visit Chamundi Devi temple built on a hill top overlooking Mysore city.
-If interested, you can stop at Lalitha Mahal Palace for a lunch.
+Visit Chamundi Devi temple built on a hilltop overlooking Mysore city.
+If interested, you can stop at Lalitha Mahal Palace for lunch.
 This was a palace built by the Mysore rulers for the British Viceroy in 1921.
 The Palace has been converted to a hotel now.

 Get back to the hotel, take some rest and start a guided walking tour towards 5pm in the afternoon.
 This highly interesting tour will enrich you with the knowledge of the history, culture and foods of Mysore.

 Visit Connore and explore tea garden and tea processing plant there.
 Spend some time in Sims Park and board the UNESCO Heritage listed small gauge train to return to Ooty.
-The driver will receive you at the railway station in Ooty.
-This is almost 45 minutes ride.
+Your vehicle driver will receive you at the railway station in Ooty.
+This train ride is of almost 45 minutes.